Raven vs Crow: what's the difference, and how do you tell them apart?

 American crows and ravens are strikingly similar, and many tend to assume they are the same.
-Crows and ravens differ significantly in behaviour, habitat, and physical characteristics.
-Due to their jet-black physical colour, many people interpret their appearance as threatening.
+Crows and ravens differ significantly in behavior, habitat, and physical characteristics.
+Due to their jet-black physical color, many people interpret their appearance as threatening.
 They believe encountering a crow or a raven brings no bad luck.
-This raven vs. crow discussion highlights some key differences and similarities between the two birds.
+This raven vs. crow discussion highlights key differences and similarities between the two birds.
+Dr. Kevin J. McGowan, a Senior Course Developer and Instructor at the Cornell Lab of Ornithology, provides invaluable insights into ravens and crows’ behaviors, habitats, and identifying characteristics.

 A raven on a bench (L).
 A crow standing on a rock (R)